learn-co-curriculum/your-technical-skills/README.md

 # Technical Skills

-Please view this [List of Hard Cybersecurity Analytics Skills](https://docs.google.com/document/d/1HmSMZTGdZm0MvjdKhYM1M2pjPW_1xglEu2Rqd050fSo/edit#)for this discipline.
+Please view this [List of Hard Cybersecurity Analytics Skills](https://docs.google.com/document/d/1HmSMZTGdZm0MvjdKhYM1M2pjPW_1xglEu2Rqd050fSo/edit#) for this discipline.

 A key component of your resume is the portfolio of Technical Skills that you possess.
 This gives a company or recruiter a convenient snapshot of your technical proficiencies, helping them to quickly qualify your candidacy.
 While this section is pretty simple and straightforward, keep in mind the following do’s and don’ts when populating this section.